summitech/gitexplorer/README.md

    registration will fail, but the rest of your web app will remain functional.

-1. The service worker is only enabled in the [production environment](#deployment), e.g. the output of `npm run build`.
+1. The service worker is only enabled in the [production environment](#deployment), e.g. the nb of `npm run build`.
 It's recommended that you do not enable an offline-first service worker in a development environment, as it can lead to frustration when previously cached assets are used and do not include the latest changes you've made locally.